ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the

 This section tells you the treatments that are the standard of care for this type of cancer.
 “Standard of care” means the best treatments known.
 When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Your doctor can help you consider all your treatment options.
 To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-Descriptions of the most common treatment options for both plural and peritoneal mesothelioma are listed below.
+Descriptions of the most common treatment options for both pleural and peritoneal mesothelioma are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 The type of surgery for mesothelioma depends on the stage and location of the cancer.